• Skip to main content

 How To Make Buds Bigger During Flowering

 We will give you three steps to follow to promote healthy bud growth on your weed plants.
+They will also speed up bud maturation.
 You don’t have to complete all three.
 Doing just one of the steps will help.
 Doing all three will, of course, have the largest effect.

 Materials Needed